SimplicityApks/ReminderDatePicker/README.md

 An intuitive and simplistic **Date and Time Picker for reminders**.
 Per default it almost exactly matches the picker seen in the [Google Notes App](https://play.google.com/store/apps/details?id=com.google.android.keep) but adds important features and enhancements.
+You can **download the [sample app in the Play Store here](https://play.google.com/store/apps/details?id=com.simplicityapks.reminderdatepicker.sample)** to test it!

 Screenshots
 -----------